bkaradzic/GENie/README.md

 	know, pays me).

-So author has high expectations for release, but he is not working on it, but rather working on completely new version.
+So author has high expectations for release, but he is not working on it, but rather working on completely different... **pay me to finish this sentence**

 This long period between releases where multiple versions are in flight cause confusion for users who are not familiar with Premake, and they just need to